WhoGoesOnMercury/Data-Structures-and-Algorithms-in-C/README.md

 [MIT 2018 Lecture Notes](https://learning-modules.mit.edu/materials/index.html?uuid=/course/6/fa18/6.006#materials)

+It is noteworthy that you should read the comments in the files themselves.
+The READMEs can only discuss so much without first familiarizing yourself with the code itself.

 ## Why in C?

 In order to understand complex systems, one must dilute it down to its basic